School Eye Health

 Our school eye health program

-That’s why our school vision screening program is giving students more than just access to eyeglasses or sight-saving procedures; together we are giving children the chance to attend school, build social connections and thrive.
+That’s why our school eye health program is giving students more than just access to eyeglasses or sight-saving procedures; together we are giving paediatric patients the chance to attend school, build social connections and thrive.

-As a global charity that focuses on more than just children’s eye health and care, we encourage students to access local health services and foster life-long healthy habits.
+As an international development agency that focuses on more than just children’s eye health and care, we encourage students to access local health services and foster life-long healthy habits.

 It’s part of our focus on achieving the UN’s Sustainable Development Goals, including improving access to quality education and achieving gender equality.

-In 2021 we completed 77,140 pediatric eye exams for students in schools across our African countries of work through our in-school vision screening programs.
-Today, we are expanding our programs across Africa and into South Asia.
+In 2022 we screened 182,115 children and 1,607 staff in schools across our African countries of work and India through our in-school vision screening programs.

 Using the power of technology, we are training teachers to identify students with eyesight problems.
 Through our partner facilities and referral networks, we connect students, schools and entire communities with eye health care and their local health care systems.